Covid-19 workplace safety toolkit

-We are lucky to be one of London's most diverse boroughs with a number of businesses owned and managed by those from the black, Asian and minority ethnic communities.
+We are lucky to be one of London's most diverse boroughs with a number of businesses owned and managed by those from the Black, Asian and multi-ethnic communities.

 In particular, we have a significant number of Bangladeshi-owned businesses where the working language may not be English.
 The following resources have been translated to make sure that language isn't a barrier to keeping your workplace safe.